Medical Tourism Blog

 What Is BPH (Benign Prostatic Hypertrophy)?

 Benign prostatic hypertrophy (BPH), also known as benign prostatic hyperplasia, is a non-cancerous enlargement of the prostate gland commonly affecting men as they age.
 The prostate is a small gland located below the bladder and in front of the rectum, surrounding the urethra, the tube through which urine passes out of the body.
-As the prostate enlarges, it can compress the urethra, leading to various urinary difficulties. alt text
+As the prostate enlarges, it can compress the urethra, leading to various urinary difficulties. benign prostatic hypertrophy korea

 Who is Affected by BPH?